genesiscommunitysuccess/docs/docs/03_server-modules/05_access-control/04_sso_authentication.md

 ## OpenID Connect & OAuth 2.0

 Support for OpenID Connect & OAuth 2.0 is part of the Genesis 2022 H1 technical roadmap.

+---

+#### sso
+The `sso` function allows you to configure and enable Single Sign-On (SSO) options.
+It has the following variables to set:
+* **enabled** is a boolean value that defines whether the SSO functionality is enabled.
+Default: true when the `sso` function is invoked, otherwise false.
+* **newUserMode** defines behaviour for processing users the first time they log in with SSO.
+This can take the values of `NewUserMode.REJECT`, `NewUserMode.CREATE_ENABLED`, `NewUserMode.CREATE_DISABLED`.
+Default `NewUserMode.REJECT`.
+  * In the case of `NewUserMode.REJECT`, when a user logs in for the first time with SSO, if they do not already have a user account, they are rejected.
+  * In the case of `NewUserMode.CREATE_ENABLED`, when a user logs in for the first time with SSO, if they do not already have a user account, an active account is created for them.
+  * In the case of `NewUserMode.CREATE_DISABLED`, when a user logs in for the first time with SSO, if they do not already have a user account, a disabled account is created for them.
+This will be need to be activated before it can be used.